 The original LMP concert program combines the talents of the South Dakota Symphony Chamber Orchestra and the Creekside Singers, a Lakota drumming group, in a side-by-side setting devised to promote a deeper understanding of these two different but coexisting cultures, and demonstrate the value of peaceful, positive collaboration.
-The two-hour Lakota Music Project concert uses the South Dakota Symphony Chamber Orchestra and the Creekside Singers (a Lakota drumming group) in a side-by-side setting devised to promote a deeper understanding of these two different, but coexisting cultures, and demonstrate the value of peaceful, positive collaboration.
 The first half of the program offers musical depictions that compare and contrast each culture’s treatment of experiences common to the human condition – love, war, grief, and celebration.
 On the second half of the program, the Lakota Music Project demonstrates the rewards of the two cultures working together through two commissions that were composed for chamber orchestra and Native American drumming group.

 The project includes four original commissions – two by Jeffrey Paul, composer and Principal Oboist of the SDSO, one by Native American composer Brent Michael Davids, and one by Native American composer Jerod ‘Impichchaachaaha’ Tate.